dart-code-checker/dart-code-metrics/README.md

 - [long-method](https://github.com/dart-code-checker/dart-code-metrics/blob/master/doc/anti-patterns/long-method.md)
 - [long-parameter-list](https://github.com/dart-code-checker/dart-code-metrics/blob/master/doc/anti-patterns/long-parameter-list.md)

+## Troubleshooting

+Please read [the following guide](./TROUBLESHOOTING) if the plugin is not working as you'd expect it to work.

 ## Contributing

 If you are interested in contributing, please check out the [contribution guidelines](https://github.com/dart-code-checker/dart-code-metrics/blob/master/CONTRIBUTING.md).
 Feedback and contributions are welcome!